mattrondel/C859/Cisco_python_class_notes.md

 Short circuit evaluation
 Means: if the first operand is enough to determine the result, the second operand is not evaluated

+Functions
+A function is a group of instructions that preform a specific task 0 or more aggurements as input
+1 value as output (always)